 Crossgates Primrose Football Club is a Scottish football club based in the village of Crossgates, near Dunfermline, Fife.
-Members of the East of Scotland Football Association, the team will be playing in the East of Scotland Conference B Division in 2018-19 season.
+Members of the East of Scotland Football Association, the team will be playing in the East of Scotland Premier Division in 2019-20 season.

 Originally established in 1926, our home ground is Humbug Park, its unusual name deriving from a disused pit of the former Cuttlehill Colliery on which site the ground now stands.